 I even imagined that I would be able to get my two younger children (at 4 and 18 months) to nap at the same time so that we could do the bulk of our schoolwork during the babies’ naps.

 I can already imagine some of you laughing at my naive vision of homeschooling.
 Those first months were a trial by fire as I was unhappy, the children were unhappy, and no one was learning.
 Yet, I still continued to stubbornly refuse to admit that I was wrong.
 I had made an idol of my perfect day, and years later I still struggle against that image of what the perfect homeschooler should be.

 Even though the football unit study was only supposed to last one week, we used that study for a whole month.
-I shoved the guilt aside at not completing a whole day of the study at once with the children, and we completed as much as we wanted to complete, often spending extra time watching YouTube videos, completing Pinterest crafts, and reading additional books from the library as the mood hit us.
+I shoved the guilt aside at not completing a whole day of the study at once with the children, and we completed as much as we wanted to complete, often spending extra time watching YouTube videos, completing crafts, and reading additional books from the library as the mood hit us.

 After we completed the football unit study, I asked my six year old daughter what she wanted to learn, and she chose insects.
-We proceeded with that study in much the same way because I had learned three things from my experience with the football unit study.
+We proceeded with that insects unit study in much the same way because I had learned three things from my experience with the football unit study.

 Children Learn More When They’re Interested

 When we started our “fun” unit study, I completely ditched math and language arts at the same time.
 I found my children continuing to learn math, reading, and writing skills as they still used those skills to read and write and solve math problems in our unit study.
 It was far easier for my children to learn how to multiply by three when calculating the number of field goals in a game than it was from the math texts they had been using.

 My son had struggled to understand that the United States was our country, but learning about football made him aware of where New York, New Orleans, Tennessee, and Texas were on a United States map.
 He also began learning the shapes of our country and some states from this experience.